-- 1. The principal contractor, when making a bid for this project shall provide a breakdown list of the SHE training requirements and the costing of such requirements.
-Similarly, appointed contractor must provide the same requirements when bidding with the principal contractor. - 2.
-The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
+- 2. The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
 Additional to the requirements, will be that the principal contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision. - 3.
 Where legislative and Eskom recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
 When there is an amendment to the Acts and/or to the regulations, SHE specification and SHE plan, all affected staff shall undergo the applicable refresher training. - 5.
 Appropriate time must be set aside for training (induction and other) of all employees. - 6.
 Records of all training and qualifications of all contractor employees must be kept on the SHE file.

-3.17.1 Induction training
+3.19.1 Induction training

 - 1. The principal contractor shall ensure that all his / her employees, appointed contractors and their employees have undergone the Eskom Safety Contractor Management induction training prior to commencing work on site. - 2.
 Attendance registers must be completed of any induction training given, which must indicate that they have received and understood the induction training. - 3.
-Prior to attending the induction training, all employees must undergo a pre-employment medical examination and found fit for duty.
+Prior to attending the induction training, all employees must undergo a preemployment medical examination and found fit for duty.
 A copy of the certificate of fitness must be kept in the SHE file on site for the duration of the project. - 4.
+All contractor employees will need to be trained on ISO 45001 awareness training and it will form part of the contractor induction training. - 5.
 All employees and visitors on site shall carry the proof of induction training.

-3.17.2 Site specific induction training
+3.19.2 Site specific induction training